Kannapolis elementary students will return to full, in-person classes Nov. 2 - Salisbury Post

 Gov. Roy Cooper gave districts the option to choose plan A for elementary schools beginning Oct.
 5 after a Sept.
 17 announcement.

-Buckwell said the district considered keeping a cleaning and teacher work day as part of the schedule, but felt planning periods teachers coupled with all students being on the same schedule will be sufficient.
+Buckwell said the district considered keeping a cleaning and teacher work day as part of the schedule, but felt planning periods for teachers coupled with all students being on the same schedule will be sufficient.

 KCS Board Chair Todd Adams said he is a proponent of getting kids back in schools safely as soon as possible.